|

 Are Polyester Pillows Safe? + 4 Non-Toxic Alternatives

-If you’re like us, you want your home to be as non-toxic as possible, and sleeping on toxic materials is a no-go.
+If you’re like us, you want your home to be as non-toxic as possible.

 TL;DR